truenas/middleware/docs/userguide/index.rst

 Enable Console Logging
 ----------------------

 To view system messages within the graphical administrative interface, go to System → Settings → Advanced.
-Check the box “Show console messages in the footer” and click Save.
+Check the box "Show console messages in the footer" and click Save.
 The output of **tail -f /var/log/messages** will now be displayed at the bottom of the screen.
 If you click the console messages area, it will pop-up as a window, allowing you to scroll through the output and to copy its contents.

 You are now ready to start configuring the FreeNAS® system.
 Typically, the configuration workflow will use the following steps in their listed order.